A 'once in a generation' winter storm will impact nearly every state and cripple Christmas travel

 Life-threatening cold

 Places that will escape the snow, won't escape the cold.
 Areas from eastern Montana through the Dakotas will experience the coldest air beginning Thursday morning.
-Temperatures will be running 40 degrees below normal for these places.
-The combination of cold temperatures and windy conditions will send wind chills as low as 50 degrees below zero.
+Current wind chills across Montana and the Dakotas are as cold as 50 to 60 degrees below zero and will fall even further after dark Wednesday.

 Rapid City will feel like 45 degrees below zero on Thursday morning.
 By Friday morning, Chicago's wind chill will bottom out at 30 degrees below zero.